loganwoodxyz/chaperone/README.md

 [![Gitter](https://badges.gitter.im/Join_Chat.svg)](https://gitter.im/garywiz/chaperone?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![PyPI version](https://badge.fury.io/py/chaperone.svg)](https://badge.fury.io/py/chaperone)

+---

+## NOTICE
+The following section is an exact copy of the original author's words.
+They are not the words of Logan Wood and should not be treated as such.

+---

 Chaperone is a lean init-style startup manager for Docker-like containers.
 It runs as a single lightweight full-featured process which runs at the root of a docker container tree and provides all of the following functionality, plus much more:

 * Monitoring for all processes in the container, automatically shutting down the